tom-krieger/cis_security_hardening/README.md

 ### Cronjobs

 Gathering information can sometime consume a lot of time.
-Gathering those facts during Puppet runs would have a significat impact on the time consumed by a Puppet run.
+Gathering those facts during Puppet runs would have a significant impact on the time consumed by a Puppet run.
 Therefore some facts are only gathered once a day using cronjobs.
-The `cis_security_hardening` module installes the following cronjobs to collect information and provide the information to the fact scripts creating the `cis_security_hardening` fact.
+The `cis_security_hardening` module installs the following cronjobs to collect information and provide the information to the fact scripts creating the `cis_security_hardening` fact.

 #### Cron /etc/cron.d/sticky-world-writebale